-Reinventing the Workforce System Summary of Recommendations Administrative Decrease costs, eliminate silos, and improve coordination of services by eliminating individual programs and funding Efficiencies/Cost streams; recognizing that WIA, Wagner Peyser, Trade Adjustment Assistance training, Veterans Employment and Savings Training, and Unemployment Insurance provide similar business services and job seeker functions, provide a consolidated grant to states with funds formula allocated to local areas and administered through local Workforce Investment Boards (WIBs); provide states the flexibility to additionally include local administration of the following under auspices of WIBs: Adult Education, Vocational Rehabilitation, Food Stamp Employment and Training, Temporary Assistance for Needy Families (employment/training).
-Eliminate funding of discretionary grants and demonstration programs as currently authorized by Congress and/or overseen by the U.S. Department of Labor (USDOL); these types of programs are usually duplicative, not sustainable, and require additional administrative support; instead, provide local system the flexibility to utilize program funding to implement and sustain innovative program strategies.
-Provide the majority of funds currently retained by USDOL for National Emergency Grants to the local delivery system for the provision of retraining and services to dislocated workers (formula allocated); reserve a limited amount of funds at the federal level for disaster NEGs awarded to states.
-Reduce duplicative State and USDOL oversight and technical assistance functions; eliminate duplicity in terms of roles and functions at federal, regional, and state levels and clearly define (e.g., fiscal oversight, program reporting, and compliance monitoring); assess each level's "value add" to customer and determine appropriate functions accordingly.
-Eliminate complex administrative and reporting requirements that divert resources to program administration and away for direct services to job seeker and business customers.
-State Workforce The State Workforce Investment Board's primary function should be the coordination of state resources and Investment Board programs that contribute to the development of a skilled workforce.
-The majority of Board members should be business representatives, some from local WIB's; the Board should be chaired by a business representative.
+- Decrease costs, eliminate silos, and improve coordination of services by eliminating individual programs and funding streams; recognizing that WIA, Wagner Peyser, Trade Adjustment Assistance training, Veterans Employment and Training, and Unemployment Insurance provide similar business services and job seeker functions, provide a consolidated grant to states with funds formula allocated to local areas and administered through local Workforce Investment Boards; provide states the flexibility to additionally include local administration of the following under auspices of WIBs: Adult Education, Vocational Rehabilitation, Food Stamp Employment and Training, Temporary Assistance for Needy Families (employment/training). - Eliminate funding of discretionary grants and demonstration programs as currently authorized by Congress and/or overseen by the U.S. Department of Labor (USDOL); these types of programs are usually duplicative, not sustainable, and require additional administrative support; instead, provide local system the flexibility to utilize program funding to implement and sustain innovative program strategies. - Provide the majority of funds currently retained by USDOL for National Emergency Grants to the local delivery system for the provision of retraining and services to dislocated workers (formula allocated); reserve a limited amount of funds at the federal level for disaster NEGs awarded to states. - Reduce duplicative State and USDOL oversight and technical assistance functions; eliminate duplicity in terms of roles and functions at federal, regional, and state levels and clearly define (e.g., fiscal oversight, program reporting, and compliance monitoring); assess each level's "value add" to customer and determine appropriate functions accordingly. - Eliminate complex administrative and reporting requirements that divert resources to program administration and away for direct services to job seeker and business customers.

+The State Workforce Investment Board's primary function should be the coordination of state resources and programs that contribute to the development of a skilled workforce.
+To insure that decisions regarding the investment of available funds are business-driven, the majority of Board members should be business representatives, some from local WIB's, and the Board should be chaired by a representative of the private sector.